Indian Nations and Tribes Legislative Day

 The Office on Tribal Relations as initially established as the Commission of Indian Affairs in 1953 by the 21st Legislature to consider and study conditions among the Indians residing within the State of Arizona.
 The agency mission made targeted efforts to assist and support state and federal agencies in assisting Indians and tribal councils in this state to develop mutual goals, to design projects for achieving goals and to implement their plans.

-Pursuant to section 41-2955, subsection E, Arizona Revised Statutes, the legislature establishes the governor's office on tribal relations in order to assist and support tribal nations and communities in this state and to enhance government‑to‑government relations between the twenty-two tribal nations within the boundaries of this state.
+Pursuant to Arizona Revised Statutes, section 41-2051(A), the legislature establishes the governor's office on tribal relations in order to assist and support tribal nations and communities in this state and to enhance government‑to‑government relations between the twenty-two tribal nations within the boundaries of this state.

 The Office shall assist state agencies in implementing tribal consultation and outreach activities.
 Each state agency shall:

 - Develop and implement tribal consultation policies to guide the agency’s work and interaction with the tribal nations of this state.

 - To the extent practicable and permitted by law, seek input from appropriate elected or appointed tribal officials before undertaking any action or policy that will, or is reasonably believed to, have the potential to affect a tribal community or its members.

 - To the fullest extent possible and to the best of the agency’s ability, integrate the input generated from tribal consultation into the agency’s decision-making process to achieve mutually acceptable solutions.